Astronomy Essentials

 This image of Venus was captured during daylight when Venus was 6% illuminated.
 Image via Tom and Jane Wildoner/ Dark Side Observatory.
 Used with permission.

-Bottom line: Venus will be brightest in the evening sky around February 16, 2025.
-After that, Venus will be this at its brightest again in the morning sky in April 2025.
+Bottom line: Venus will be brightest in the evening sky around September 18, 2026.
+After that, Venus will next be at its brightest again – this time in the morning sky – in November 2026.

 Planet-observing is easy: Top tips here

-EarthSky’s monthly planet guide: Visible planets and more
+EarthSky’s monthly planet guide, updated daily: Visible planets and more

 Posted